 Can Humans Get Tapeworms From Their Dogs?

-This is the big question that causes many people to be concerned when they discover their dog has worms..
-Those tapeworm segments found stuck to the dog's behind and at times left in the areas the dog sleeps may concern families with children.
-Truth is, it is quite difficult for a human to get tapeworms, but it is not impossible.
+This question causes many people concern when they discover that their dog has worms.
+Tapeworm segments that are found stuck to a dog's behind or left in the areas where the dog sleeps cause worry for families with children.
+But, in actuality, it is quite difficult for a human to get tapeworms, although it is not impossible.

-When my foster dog had whitish looking worms in the stool, I did not think at first they were tapeworms as I was used to seeing them as small grains of rice on my cat's bottom.
-These worms on the contrary were longer and stretching as they moved.
-But yet, they were not long enough to look like roundworms.
-So I took a stool sample with some of the worms along in a ziplock bag,
+When my foster dog had white, transparent-looking worms in her stool, I did not think that they were tapeworms because I was used to seeing a different species of tapeworm on my cat's bottom.
+These worms, on the contrary, were longer and stretched as they moved.

 - Canine Roundworms: Causes, Signs, and Treatment